teicheld/100stesNeuesProjektWeilNixGeht/README.md

 ## Sprint Review:

-we have a database and a connection.
+stuck at problems all the time.
  - Stakeholder: have no hope for profit.

 ## retrospective

-if there are some open questions leave them open. get things done with tools you don't understand. goal is not the mastery of a toolset. it's shipping a product.
+we have a database and a connection but cannot query for existing entries. if there are some open questions leave them open. get things done with tools you don't understand. goal is not the mastery of a toolset. it's shipping a product.

 ## new capital calculation